SebasES/scan_removeable_storage_and_sync/readme.md

-# Readout Removeable Storage and Sync
+# Readout multiple Removeable Storage and Sync Win32

 Tool that can be used to sync data delivered in various forms via removeable storage (USB,SD...).